Sri Lakshmi Nrishmha Parabrahmane Nama:|

 Sri Andal's love for Krishna/Sri Vatabhadrasayee:

-and later to the temple for offering to the lord.
+Being a devotee of "Sri Vadabhatrasayee", the presiding deity of srivilliputhur, Vishnuchitha would weave a garland of tulasi leaves daily and keep it sacredly rolled in a flower basket so that he may, after attending to his other course, take the garland later to the temple for offering to the lord.
 The child “kodai”(Andal) in her profound innocence would take out the garland daily without her father's knowledge, adorn herself and look into the mirror to satisfy herself whether she was suitable bride to the lord and then would remove the garland and replace it in the basket in its original form.
 This was going on for days and without actually knowing that her daughter had adorned the garland around herself, Vishnuchitha would offer this to the deity who wore it beatifically.

 One day to his surprise, Vishnucitha saw the child wearing the garland before he could take it to the temple.
 He was shocked for he considered this as a great defilement.
 He remonstrated her for this act.
 He fasted that day and did not offer the garland and was all repentant.
 But lo!
 What a surprise?
 At night, the lord appearing in dreams asked Vishnuchitha, why you did not offer me the tulasi wreath today?
 I am ever eager to have the things touched by my devotee.
 Think not Andal kodai to be a mere mortal.”

-tulasi wreath worn on the previous ay by Andal had not faded.
+To his wonder Vishnuchitha found that tulasi wreath worn on the previous ay by Andal had not faded.
 But, was fresher than a freshly made garland.
 Thereafter, he offered the garland to the deity after being worn by Andal.
 The lord continued to give his the bliss of ineffable “darshan”.
 (Even today, this practice is being observed at the temple of Srivilliputhur.)

 When Andal attained her marriageable age, her father was worried to find a suitable match for her.
 But, the divine child would not marry anyone except lord Krishna.